 6. Product Development

 Product development entails the actual design and manufacture of the product.
-Development commences with the manufacture of a prototype that facilitates market testing (1).
+Development commences with the manufacture of a prototype that facilitates market testing.

 7. Test Marketing

-The objective of this stage is to test all the variables in the marketing strategy and plan, together with the new offering’s element.
-Basically, test marketing is an accurate simulation of the broader market and serves as a method for reducing risk.
+This stage aims to test all the variables in the marketing strategy and plan, together with the new offering element.
+Test marketing is an accurate simulation of the broader market and serves as a method for reducing risk.

 8. Commercialization

-The marketing mix comes together to introduce the product as well as service to the market.
+The marketing mix comes together to introduce the product and service to the market.
 Finally, this stage marks the beginning of the product life cycle.

 Evaluation

-After the launch, access to actual market data initiates a new cycle of idea generation about improvements coupled with adjustments to the offering.
+After the launch, access to actual market data initiates a new cycle of idea generation about improving and adjusting the offering.

 Check the following reference articles to learn more about the new offering development process: